Contacts for Dry Eyes

 Step 2.
 Keep lenses away from water.

 Do not rinse, store, or wear contacts in water.
 Water exposure can raise the risk of eye infection.
+This also means avoiding showering in contact lenses.

 Step 3.
 Use a fresh solution for reusable lenses.